Decathlon/decavision/docs/_build/html/_sources/index.rst.txt

 Installation
 =============

-This library works with python 3.6 and above and it is based on the following dependencies:
+This library works best with python 3.7 (because it's the version used on colab) and it is based on the following dependencies:

 - tensorflow 2
 - matplotlib